reinaldogpn/reinaldogpn/README.md

 -->

-- 🌱 I’m currently learning web and desktop software development with .NET
+- 🌱 I’m currently learning software development on .NET platform, practicing with ASP, WPF and MAUI 🤓
 - ⚡ Fun fact: I'm a curious person and I love to learn about powershell/shell scripts so I can automate my tasks!

 <div align="center">